 These are examples of two different Hittite Suzerainty Treaties, made between the Hittites, as the suzerain and a vassal king.
 Both have similar sections to the Book of Deuteronomy, including a preamble, a historial introduction, clauses of the treaty, invocation of the gods.
 The first also has a section of curses and blessings.

-These are sections of Josephus which describe people or events from the Bible
+These are sections of the writings of Josephus which describe people or events from the Bible

 Moses in the bullrushes and leading Egyptian army